Flone-dnb/low-end-engine/docs/Manual.md

 [16:14:49] [info] [MyFile.cpp, 31] some information
 [16:14:49] [warning] [MyFile.cpp, 32] some warning
 [16:14:49] [error] [MyFile.cpp, 33] some error
-[16:14:49] [info] [MyFile.cpp, 46] the value of the variable is 42
+[16:14:49] [info] [MyFile.cpp, 46] the answer is 42
 ```

 As you can see each log entry has a file name and a line number included.

-Looking at your logs and finding if there were any warnings/errors might be tiresome if you have a big game with lots of systems (even if you just use Ctrl+F), to instantly identify if your game had warnings/errors in the log when you close your game the last log entry will be summary of total warnings/errors logged (if there was any, if there was no warnings/errors nothing will be logged in the end), it might look like this:
+Looking at your logs and finding if there were any warnings/errors might be tiresome if you have a big game with lots of systems (even if you just use Ctrl+F), to instantly identify if your game had warnings/errors in the log when you close your game the last log entry will be summary of the total warnings/errors logged (if there was any, if there was no warnings/errors nothing will be logged in the end), it might look like this:

 ```
 [16:14:50] [info]